ology/techn.ology.net/blog/2022/01/20/musical-fingerprints-with-radial-bar-charts/index.markdown

 As expected, my ambient tunes like Lush and Sol have smaller fingerprints, because they all change the least in every way.

 As an exercise for the reader, analyze [Led Zeppelin](https://musicbrainz.org/artist/678d88b2-87b0-403b-b63d-5da7465aecc3) or [Frank Sinatra](https://musicbrainz.org/artist/197450cd-0124-4164-b723-3c22dd16494d) or whoever, with this technique.
 Just input their musicbrainz artist id, instead of mine.
-Might take a while...
+Might take a bit of tweaking of the code to filter the recordings.
+Also: Might take a while...
 Fun times!